beast-dev/doc/tutorials/online_inference/online_inference.md

 beast -load_state checkpoint.state epiWeekX1.xml
 ```

 {% include note.html content="You still have to provide the XML file you used to generate the state file in the first place.
-Certain adjustments to this XML file, such as increasing the number of iterations, are possible before restarting the checkpointed analysis.
-Importantly, you can resume an analysis with different starting seeds from a single state file to generate multiple independent replicates."  %}
+Certain adjustments to this XML file, such as increasing the number of iterations, are possible before restarting the checkpointed analysis."  %}

+{% include note.html content="Importantly, you can resume an analysis with different (manually provided) starting seeds from a single state file to generate multiple independent replicates.
+If you don't explicitly provide such a starting seed, the original starting seed will be restored and hence each resumed run will lead to the same output."  %}

 Note that you can combine the **-'load_state filename'** and **'-save_state newfilename'** arguments (but best to use different file names for both arguments).
 This would restore the state from a previous analysis and continue running that same analysis, creating new state (or checkpoint) files for the resumed run: